-After voting for a Full Pass of the Research Plan, the committee will next consider issues of the timing, scope and research advisor involvement in the Research Proposal (4.11).
+After successfully passing the Research Plan (i.e. a Full Pass), the committee will next consider issues of the timing, scope and research advisor involvement in the Independent Research Proposal (4.11).
 In each case, your research advisor will make a recommendation to the committee, which will then discuss and vote on the recommendation.
-These committee decisions should be duly noted on the cover page of the Plan (10.05).
+These committee decisions should be duly noted on the cover page of the Plan (9.05).

-1. Timing of the Proposal

-Should you submit and defend the research proposal in your fourth or fifth semester?
+1. Timing of the Proposal - Should you submit and defend the independent research proposal in your fourth or fifth semester?

-2. Scope of the Proposal

-The graduate handbook (4.11) defines the research proposal as "involving roughly three elements: (1) experimental or theoretical techniques, (2) classes of compounds to be studied, and (3) chemical or physical properties to be determined."
-In addition, "no two of the three elements should be the same or even very similar to those employed or studied by the student in the course of the dissertation research or by others in the research group.
-At least one of the elements should be new or original."

-Should you write a research proposal in which two of the three above elements are different from your own research - or in which one of the three elements is different.
-Note: The expectation that one of the elements should be new or original would not change.

-3. Involvement of the Research Advisor in the Proposal

-Should your research advisor be significantly, minimally or not involved in developing the original idea into the submitted proposal?
+- 2. Scope of the Proposal The graduate handbook (4.11) defines the independent research proposal as "involving roughly three elements: (1) experimental or theoretical techniques, (2) classes of compounds to be studied, and (3) chemical or physical properties to be determined."
+The committee makes the decision regarding the number of elements that can be the same or even similar to those employed or studied by the student in the course of the dissertation research or by others in the research group.
+They will choose between one or two elements being the same.
+At least one of the elements should be new or original.
+This means you will write an independent research proposal in which two of the three above elements are different from your own research or in which one of the three elements is different.
+Note: The expectation that one of the elements should be new or original would not change. - 3.
+Involvement of the Research Advisor in the Proposal Development Should your research advisor be significantly, minimally or not involved in developing the original idea into the submitted proposal?

-4.11 PRE-PROPOSAL MEETING, RESEARCH PROPOSAL, AND RESEARCH

-PROGRESS UPDATE.
-The Department of Chemistry and Biochemistry uses the research proposal to fulfill the Graduate School's requirement of a written comprehensive examination for the Ph.D. degree.
-The proposal is due in the 4th or 5th semester (see end of section 4.09) and the submission of this requirement must be preceded by a PRE-PROPOSAL meeting (see below).
+4.11 PRE-PROPOSAL MEETING, INDEPENDENT RESEARCH PROPOSAL, AND RESEARCH PROGRESS UPDATE.
+The Department of Chemistry and Biochemistry uses the independent research proposal to fulfill the Graduate School's requirement of a written comprehensive examination for the Ph.D. degree.
+The proposal is due in the 4th or 5th semester (see end of section 4.10) and the submission of this requirement must be preceded by a PRE-PROPOSAL meeting (see below).

-Proposal: In your 4th or 5th semester (see end of section 4.09), you must submit to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee copies of a final research proposal, together with a date, time and place for the oral defense.
-It is your responsibility to arrange with the members of your PROPOSAL committee the time and place of the examination (see below) and to ensure that an email announcement of the examination is distributed to the Chemistry and Biochemistry faculty.
-Use the "Proposal" title page in the back of this handbook (section 10.06) as the cover page of the PROPOSAL.
-The PROPOSAL serves as the WRITTEN COMPREHENSIVE EXAMINATION which is a requirement of the Graduate School.
-Thus, your full advisory committee (4.07) (or substitute members) must be present for the defense.
+Proposal: In your 4th or 5th semester (see end of section 4.10), you must submit to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee copies of a final independent research proposal, together with a date, time and place for the oral defense.
+It is your responsibility to arrange with the members of your PROPOSAL committee the time and place of the examination (see below).
+Use the "Proposal" title page in the back of this handbook (section 9.06) as the cover page of the PROPOSAL.
+The PROPOSAL serves as the WRITTEN COMPREHENSIVE EXAMINATION, which is a requirement of the Graduate School.
+Thus, your full advisory (doctoral) committee (4.07) (or substitute members) must be present for the defense.